daormar/debasher/doc/design_doc_resident.md

 Each one was verified by running the real classes, not only by reading the code.
 The ones marked fixed were fixed on 2026-09-20; the others are to be fixed before any guarantee is relied on.

 - **G2 was violated, fixed on 2026-09-20.** `DATA` arriving on a port that was still pending in an open barrier round was stored in `channel_state` but never reached `process_data` (sending 5 and then 7 through a fan-in node delivered only 7, with no crash involved), which contradicts G2 and classic Chandy-Lamport, which records the message and also keeps processing it.
 Only nodes whose round stays open across messages were affected (several input ports, or an initiator in a cycle).
 Now such a message is processed at once and a deep copy goes to `channel_state`; checked with a real `debasher_exec` run (5 and 7 through a fan-in node with a round open: it processes both, total 12, where the previous code ended at 7).
-- **G3 and G6 were violated, fixed on 2026-09-20.** A message processed after the snapshot (the state is captured when the round opens) but before the round closes was logged in the segment of the round's own epoch, which recovery, and also resumption after a halt, skipped: live total 100, recovered total 0.
+- **G3 and G6 were violated, fixed on 2026-09-20.** A message processed after the snapshot (the node state is captured when the round opens) but before the round closes was logged in the segment of the round's own epoch, which recovery, and also resumption after a halt, skipped: live total 100, recovered total 0.
 Now the checkpoint stores a position in the input log, not the epoch of a log segment, and recovery replays every `DATA` record after it.
 Checked with tests in the words of the guarantees and with a real `debasher_exec` run in which a slow fan-in node was killed twice.
 - **G3 was also violated for what was still waiting in the queue, fixed on 2026-09-20.** A message was logged only when the brain thread reached it, so everything waiting in the inbound queue (which has no limit) was lost if the node crashed.
 Now every item is written to the log when it arrives, before the brain thread can see it.
 - **G3 was also violated when the node had no checkpoint yet, fixed on 2026-09-20 (found the same day).** `run()` replayed the log only if a checkpoint was restored, so a node that crashed before closing its first epoch lost everything it had received: checked with the real class, 3 messages in the log and no checkpoint, and the relaunched node processed 0.
 Now, with no checkpoint, recovery starts from the default state and replays the whole log (nothing is pruned before the first checkpoint).
 - **G4 was violated, fixed on 2026-09-20.** The log was one file per port and the drain replayed port by port, so the order across ports was lost (processed `A1 B2 A3 B4`, replayed `A1 A3 B2 B4`).
 Now there is one input log per node, in queue order, and replay follows it.